+Policy 4550: Registered Sex Offenders

+Original Adopted Date: 11/27/2023 | Last Revised Date: 12/19/2023 | Last Reviewed Date: 12/19/2023

+The State of Montana has determined that perpetrators of certain sex crimes pose a continuing threat to society as a whole even after completion of their criminal sentences.
+Recognizing that the safety and welfare of students is of paramount importance, the Cooke City School District declares that, except in limited circumstances, Cooke City School District should be off limits to registered sex offenders.

+Employment

-Status: DRAFT Policy 4550: Registered Sex Offenders Original Adopted Date: Pending The State of Montana has determined that perpetrators of certain sex crimes pose a continuing threat to society as a whole even after completion of their criminal sentences.
-Recognizing that the safety and welfare of students is of paramount importance, the School District declares that, except in limited circumstances, School District should be off limits to registered sex offenders.
-Employment Notwithstanding any other Board policy, individuals listed by the State of Montana as registered sex offenders are ineligible for employment in any position within the School District.
-However, the shall have discretion consistent with other Board policies to recommend an individual whose name has been expunged from the Sex Offender Registry.
-School Off Limits The District hereby declares that no registered sex offender whose victim was a minor may come on, about, or within one thousand (1,000) feet of any District-owned buildings or property except as otherwise provided in this policy.
-If an becomes aware that such a sex offender is on, about, or within one thousand (1,000) feet of school property, the shall direct the sex offender to immediately leave the area.
-The Board authorizes the to request the assistance of the appropriate law enforcement authorities to secure the removal of any registered sex offender from the area.
-If a registered sex offender disregards the terms of this policy or the directives of the school , then the is authorized to confer with counsel and to pursue such criminal or civil action as may be necessary to enforce compliance with this policy.
-This policy shall not be construed to impose any duty upon any or any other employee of the District to review the Sex Offender Registry or to screen individuals coming on or within one thousand (1,000) feet of school property to ascertain whether they are on the Registry.
-This policy shall only apply when s are actually aware that the person in question is on the Sex Offender Registry and that the offender's victim was a minor.
+Notwithstanding any other Board policy, individuals listed by the State of Montana as registered sex offenders are ineligible for employment in any position within the Cooke City School District.
+However, the Superintendent shall have discretion consistent with other Board policies to recommend an individual whose name has been expunged from the Sex Offender Registry.

+School Off Limits

+The District hereby declares that no registered sex offender whose victim was a minor may come on, about, or within one thousand (1,000) feet of any District-owned buildings or property except as otherwise provided in this policy.
+If a staff becomes aware that such a sex offender is on, about, or within one thousand (1,000) feet of school property, the staff shall direct the sex offender to immediately leave the area.
+The Board authorizes the Teacher to request the assistance of the appropriate law enforcement authorities to secure the removal of any registered sex offender from the area.
+If a registered sex offender disregards the terms of this policy or the directives of the school staff, then the Superintendent is authorized to confer with counsel and to pursue such criminal or civil action as may be necessary to enforce compliance with this policy.

+This policy shall not be construed to impose any duty upon any staff or any other employee of the District to review the Sex Offender Registry or to screen individuals coming on or within one thousand (1,000) feet of school property to ascertain whether they are on the Registry.
+This policy shall only apply when staff are actually aware that the person in question is on the Sex Offender Registry and that the offender's victim was a minor.

 The provisions of this policy prohibiting a registered sex offender from coming on, about, or within one thousand (1,000) feet of school property shall not apply in the event that a sex offender's name should be expunged from the Registry.

-Rights of Parents on the Sex Offender Registry In the event that a registered sex offender whose victim was a minor has a child attending the District, the of the school where the child attends shall be authorized to modify this policy's restrictions to permit the parent to drop off and pick up the child from school and to come onto campus to attend parent-teacher conferences.
+Rights of Parents on the Sex Offender Registry

+In the event that a registered sex offender whose victim was a minor has a child attending the District, the Superintendent of the school where the child attends shall be authorized to modify this policy's restrictions to permit the parent to drop off and pick up the child from school and to come onto campus to attend parent-teacher conferences.
 However, the parent may not linger on or about school property before or after dropping off his or her child, and the parent is prohibited from being in any part of the school building except the main office.

-This policy does not impose a duty upon the of any school or any other employee of the District to review the Sex Offender Registry and the school system's directory information to ascertain whether a registered sex offender may have a child attending school in the District.
-The provisions of this policy shall apply only if an actually becomes aware that a parent of a student at the school is a registered sex offender.
+This policy does not impose a duty upon the staff of any school or any other employee of the District to review the Sex Offender Registry and the school system's directory information to ascertain whether a registered sex offender may have a child attending school in the District.
+The provisions of this policy shall apply only if a staff actually becomes aware that a parent of a student at the school is a registered sex offender.